Professor of Comparative Religion

 Faulkner House Room 9

 Professor Pechilis explores issues of interpreting the embodied self through poetry, biography, and practice in devotional traditions of Hinduism.
-She understands `devotion’ to be a site for the intersection of wonder and self-expression, and for an exquisitely participatory impetus, especially in the arts and letters.
+She understands `devotion’ to be a site for the intersection of wonder and self-expression, and for an exquisitely participatory impulse, especially in the arts and letters.
 Over the past twenty years she has conducted research in Chennai (Madras), south India through grants from the American Institute of Indian Studies, the Fulbright Program, and the Asian Cultural Council.
 Her published work, both independent and collaborative, engages many scholarly discussions about the making of religious tradition, including interpretive history, translation, cultural analysis, and feminist and gender studies.

 Professor Pechilis’ courses on Asian religions explore historical processes in the development of religions, including master narratives and alternatives to them.
 Annual core courses include Religions of India and Religions of China and Japan.
 Elective courses include Women in Asian Religions, Religion in Modern Novels from India, and Classical Devotional Arts of India.
 Her comparative courses engage a central theme with which to explore similarities and differences across Asian and Abrahamic traditions.
 Courses include pilgrimage, marriage in world religions, and eastern and western art.